Frequently Asked Questions

 Applicants applying from within Quebec whose mother tongue is not English or whose academic records show no evidence of English being the language of instruction, are NOT required to submit TOEFL or IELTS results.
 These applicants may instead be contacted for language testing as described below.

 All documents submitted in a language other than English or French, must be accompanied by an official translation into English or French, translated by a certified translator.
-Original documents will be returned upon the applicant’s request after the application has been reviewed.

 Please note that testing in specific program pre-requisites (English, French, Math, Science, Chemistry or Physics) may be required to assess the level of applicants’ qualifications.
 Testing takes place at Dawson College in Montreal, during the months of April or May for Fall Admissions, and in November or December for Winter Admissions.
 Applicants are advised by email from the Admissions Office, of test dates should testing be required.
 Failing to attend a testing request will disqualify an applicant.